rob518183/tkg-lab/docs/bonus-labs/avi-ldap-auth/avi-ldap-auth.md

 Click the pencil icon to edit the configuration.

-Choose `Remote` Authenticaiton and select your newly created Auth Profile.
+Choose `Remote` Authentication and select your newly created Auth Profile.

 <img src="assign-auth-profile.png" width="800">

+NEW METHOD

+Log in to the AVI web interface as admin, go to Administration - System settings and click on Edit.
+Under Authentication, select Remote
+Check Enable Local User Login
+Add both profiles and click on Save.

 ### 3. Create Role Mapping for Admin Permissions